dixeo/moodle-local_dixeo_editor/README.md

 ## Features

-- **AI-Assisted Content Generation and Updating**: Dixeo generates or modifies module content based on your natural lanuage instructions.
+- **AI-Assisted Text Generation and Editing**: Dixeo generates or modifies module content based on your natural lanuage instructions.
 - **Integration With TinyMCE**: The plugin integrates with the standard TinyMCE editor, extending it with an AI prompt area.
 - **Quick Prompts**: Supports pre-programmed prompts to translate, enrich, or prettify content with a single click.
 - **Success Notification**: Displays a custom success box upon completion of content update.